virtual-cast/Zenject/README.md

 You might also benefit from playing with the provided sample projects (which you can find by opening `Zenject/OptionalExtras/SampleGame1` or `Zenject/OptionalExtras/SampleGame2`).

-If you are a DI veteran, then it might be worth taking a look at the <a href="#cheatsheet">cheatsheet</a> at the bottom of this page, which should give you an idea of the syntax, which might be all you need to get started.
+If you are a DI veteran, then it might be worth taking a look at the [cheatsheet](#cheatsheet) at the bottom of this page, which should give you an idea of the syntax, which might be all you need to get started.

 The tests may also be helpful to show usage for each specific feature (which you can find at `Zenject/OptionalExtras/UnitTests` and `Zenject/OptionalExtras/IntegrationTests`)

-Also see <a href="#further-reading">further reading section</a> for some external zenject tutorials provided elsewhere.
+Also see [further reading section](#further-reading) for some external zenject tutorials provided elsewhere.

 ## Table Of Contents